HomeArticlesComparisonHome Loan vs Personal Loan

 Option B: Personal Loan at 15% for 5 years

-The trade-off: The personal loan has lower absolute interest cost (Rs 8.55L vs Rs 10.25L before tax), but the monthly EMI is nearly double (Rs 47,579 vs Rs 25,215).
-After factoring in the home loan tax benefit for a 30% slab taxpayer, the net cost difference nearly disappears — and the home loan EMI is far more manageable.
+The personal loan shows a lower absolute interest cost before tax, Rs 8.55L against Rs 10.25L, but its monthly EMI is nearly double, Rs 47,579 versus Rs 25,215.
+Factor in the home loan's tax benefit for a 30% slab taxpayer and the net cost gap nearly closes, while the home loan EMI stays far easier to manage month to month.

-Verdict on renovation: If you can qualify for a top-up home loan and can manage the application process (2-3 weeks), it is the better choice for amounts above Rs 5 lakh.
-For smaller amounts or when you need funds immediately, the personal loan wins on convenience.
+If you can qualify for a top-up home loan and can stomach the 2-3 week application process, it's the better choice for anything above Rs 5 lakh.
+For smaller amounts, or when you need funds immediately, the personal loan wins on convenience.

 When to Choose Each